AJWest22/MS3-Submission/README.md

 - 3: There was one instance where the books wouldn't display on the site, this was fixed by changing books2 to book, to match the backend variable.

+- 4: There is currently a bug with the carousel, the action image doesn't display for some reason.
+I have tried adding different images, and taking it out completely and re-adding it, but the image can't be displayed for some reason.

 ## **Code Used**

  The site is build using: